Google Translate Disclaimer

 Workers are required to refrain from causing or participating in the harassment of another worker.
 They must also co-operate with harassment complaint investigations.

-Employers also have the responsibility in ensuring a harassment-free workplace.
+Employers also have the responsibility to ensure the workplace is harassment-free.
 By law, an employer must:

 Day-to-day management or supervisory decisions are not considered to be harassment even if they sometimes involve unpleasant consequences.
 These include: